 By default, the inquiry form includes fields for first and last name, email address, phone, and a brief message.
 Check Yes to include fields for street, city, state/province, and country.

 Check Yes to include fields for degree, specialization, and the academic term the inquirer wishes to begin attending.
 The academic terms available to inquirers will be the same ones you've listed for your application forms (so if you haven't listed any terms for your applications, inquirers will not be able to pick an academic term on the inquiry form).

-Compose or, better yet, copy-paste CSS in the text area to give the inquiry form (including the inquiry message page... see below) a similar look and feel to the website in which you're embedding it.
+Enter CSS in the text area to give the inquiry form (including the inquiry message page... see below) a similar look and feel to the website in which you're embedding it.
 This setting will affect how your form looks and functions, so make sure you double-check your code before putting it out there!

-Compose or copy-paste a brief message.
-When the Inquiry submits the form, this message will display.
-Something brief and friendly works—Thanks for inquiring!
+Enter a brief message.
+When the inquirer submits the form, this message will display.
+Something brief and friendly works—e.g. Thanks for inquiring!
 We'll be in touch with you soon to answer your questions...

 Inquiry form redirect

 After submitting the form, the inquirer is taken to a built-in Thank You page (which displays whatever you've entered in the Inquiry Message setting.
 You can also redirect the inquirer to another web page.
 Enter the URL of the page to which you'd like to send the inquirer, and after seeing the inquiry message, he'll be taken to the URL you enter here.